mjuresic/VirtuosoInterview/README.md

+# ZIP file contains all the files you need for this Virtuoso Interview challenge.

 # Shakespeare as a Service (SaaS)

 We have recently joined an exciting new company, building distributed services for Shakespeare fans.